 For instance, if you drive for 40 hours a week, you can make on average about $1000.
 However, this may vary based on location, how much you drive, and other expenses you need to pay.
 Even so, driving for Uber can offer you a fast money making opportunity that can fit your busiest schedule.

-How Much Money Can You Earn Driving Uber?
+How Much Money Can You Earn Driving for Uber?

-If you’re looking for part time work, this may be a satisfying income for you.
+If you’re looking for part time work, being an Uber driver may be a satisfying income for you.
 However, if you’re looking for full time work, you can always up your total hours.
 In fact, if you work more hours, Uber will eventually pay you more money per hour.

 Your hourly pay is based off of the fares customers pay you.
 Each passenger you pick up pays a fare for the ride.
 However, these fares are not the amount you are paid directly.
 Uber does take a small portion out of each fare’s total.